bimlas/howto-distraction-free-desktop-workspace-for-developers/README.md

 ![domain in browser title](./screencast/09-domain-in-browser-title.png)

 A similar problem exists with terminal applications where, even though the shell sets the title of the terminal window to include the name of the running application and the current path, it's not always sufficient for identification.
-To ensure that each opened terminal always has a distinctive title, you can create a shortcut or alias that prompts you to provide a title before opening the terminal.
+To ensure that each opened terminal always has a distinctive title, you can create a shortcut that prompts you to provide a title before opening the terminal.
 This way, you can set a meaningful title that helps you easily identify the terminal window.

 ![named terminal](./screencast/10-named-terminal.png)

 ### Switch or launch project

 If you already have a searchable window list that allows you to search among the opened windows, it would be great if you could launch the necessary application for your task if it's not already open.
 Even better, it would be ideal if it could open the entire project you want to work on instead of just the application.
-Luckily, Rofi is highly versatile and capable of doing this: if the entered text is not found in the list of opened windows, it can switch to the next Rofi mode, which contains projects and SSH hosts, and open them in the appropriate way.
+Luckily, Rofi is highly versatile and capable of doing this: if the entered text is not found in the list of opened windows, you can switch to the next Rofi mode, which contains projects and SSH hosts, and open them in the appropriate way.

 This is one possible way to expand the functionality of Rofi and customize the management of opened windows and projects.
 The exact implementation will depend on the system you are using and how Rofi is configured on your system.
 The Rofi documentation and configuration files will help you customize the settings and extend the functionality.